marijnhurkens/rust-raytracer/README.md

 ![Buddha](examples/buddha.png)
-Happy Buddha model with a specular reflection material, scene lit using one distant light.
+Happy Buddha model with a glass material, scene lit using one distant light and some area lights.

 Old whitted raytracer: